Montessori While Traveling: What Works

 Planning has always helped our trips go well.
 I hope you found a couple helpful ideas here!

-This original post published in May of 2013.
-Since then we took 5 vacation and moved households twice!
+This original post was published in May of 2013.
+Since then we took 5 vacations and moved households twice!
 We are in the car a lot and my kids are used to keeping themselves entertained.
 I hope this post is helpful to you, especially the ideas that didn't work. ~Marie

 Linking up with Montessori Monday!